“...this experimental director has

-Professor Diana Henderson will host theater maker and artistic director Karin Coonrod at MIT to develop text-based theatrical works.
-Henderson collaborated with Coonrod’s theater company Compagnia de’ Colombari for the international production of The Merchant of Venice in the Venetian Ghetto.
-At MIT, Coonrod will focus on crossing boundaries between the arts and humanities and working with old and new technologies and texts such as the Anglo-Saxon companion manuscript to Beowolf, known as Judith.
+Professor Diana Henderson hosts theater maker and artistic director Karin Coonrod at MIT to develop text-based theatrical works.
+Henderson collaborated with Coonrod’s theater company Compagnia de’ Colombari for an international production of The Merchant of Venice in the Venetian Ghetto.
+At MIT, Coonrod will focus on crossing boundaries between the arts and humanities and working with old and new technologies and texts such as the Anglo-Saxon companion manuscript to Beowulf, known as Judith.